raederhans/dashboard-project-Ryan/README.md

 ## Compare A/B Semantics

-- “A vs B” compares buffer‑based totals around two centers using the same time window and offense filters.
+- “A vs B�?compares buffer‑based totals around two centers using the same time window and offense filters.
-- Per‑10k rates are only computed when the Tracts layer and ACS population are loaded for the relevant geography; otherwise per‑10k is omitted.
+- Per�?0k rates are only computed when the Tracts layer and ACS population are loaded for the relevant geography; otherwise per�?0k is omitted.

-## Tracts + ACS (per‑10k)
+## Tracts + ACS (per�?0k)

 - The "Tracts" admin level uses cached tracts geometry and ACS 2023 tract stats.
-- Per‑10k rates are computed as (value / population) * 10,000 when population data is available.
+- Per�?0k rates are computed as (value / population) * 10,000 when population data is available.
 - Tracts with population < 500 are masked from the choropleth to avoid unstable rates.

 ## Precompute tract counts

-- To speed up tracts choropleths for longer windows, you can precompute last‑12‑months crime counts per tract:
+- To speed up tracts choropleths for longer windows, you can precompute last�?2‑months crime counts per tract:
   - Run: `node scripts/precompute_tract_counts.mjs`
   - Output JSON: `src/data/tract_counts_last12m.json`
   - Logs: `logs/precompute_tract_counts_*.log`